Bayt Jiz: History

 Nearby Khirbet Bayt Jiz has been claimed as the site of the Biblical Gizo and has been linked to the Crusader settlement of Gith, although the latter association was dubbed as doubtful by some historians.

 Since 1136, the village belonged to the canons of the Church of the Holy Sepulchre.

 By 1171, Gith was one of five villages within the Lydda diocese, in which the canons were permitted by the village bishop to have or build a church and control half the village's tithes.

 Bayt Jiz is not recorded in early Arabic sources.

 According to local legend, the maqam ("sacred Muslim tomb") was built in 1334 to house the sarcophagus of Shaykh Zayd, a local sage.
 A stone with Arabic inscriptions was found near the maqam, attributing the building of the structure to a Mamluk commander named Sayf ad-Din Aqul.
 It is the only evidence of early Islamic activity in the village thus far.

 Ottoman era

 In 1838, it was noted as a place "in ruins or deserted."

 In 1883, the PEF's Survey of Western Palestine described the place, called Khurbet Beit Jiz, as having "traces of ruins and a sacred Mukam.
 To the south are caves.
 There are foundations and cisterns among the ruins.
 On the south-west, in Wady el Kharjeh, are a number of pits containing a perennial supply of good water."

 The modern village of Bayt Jiz was founded in the early 20th century.
+Residents from Kasla, Jerusalem settled the site, establishing it as a dependency - or satellite village - of their home village.